1973 South Australian state election: Background

 Parliamentary elections for both houses of the Parliament of South Australia were held in South Australia in 1973, which saw Don Dunstan and the Australian Labor Party win a second successive term, against the Liberal and Country League (LCL) led by Bruce Eastick.

 It was only the second time that a Labor government in South Australia had been re-elected for a second term, the first being the early Thomas Price Labor government.
 It would be the first five-year-incumbent Labor government however.

 Moderate Liberal Movement forces within the LCL broke away to form its own party led by Steele Hall after the election in 1973.
 The LCL became the South Australian Division of the Liberal Party of Australia a year after the election.

 The Country Party also won a seat for the first time in Flinders, and finished second after preferences with no Labor candidate in five LCL seats − Rocky River, Mallee, Alexandra, Goyder and Victoria.

 A 1973 Semaphore by-election and a 1974 Goyder by-election were triggered.
 Labor and the Liberal Movement easily retained their respective seats.

+The Democratic Labor Party, which won 0.71% of the vote and no seats in 1970, chose not to contest the election.